Byju’s acquires Tynker edtech firm as part of U.S. expansion

 Three top investment pros open up about what it takes to get your video game funded.

 Tynker co-founders Krishna Vedati, Srinivas Mandyam, and Kelvin Chong will remain in their roles and continue carrying out Tynker’s mission of providing every child with a solid foundation in computer science, programming, and critical thinking skills.
-All three co-

-founders are parents themselves and started Tynker to create a platform that would provide children with the proper tools to create an engaging introduction to computer science.
+All three co-founders are parents themselves and started Tynker to create a platform that would provide children with the proper tools to create an engaging introduction to computer science.

 Since its inception in 2013, Tynker has helped kids create over seven billion lines of code, and the founders remain passionate about bringing every young learner’s creation to life and making an indelible impact on the current education system.